 The scholarship was established by EMUGs Co-Founder Dr Brian O’Connell in 2017 and is coordinated by the EMUGs Developing Countries Working Group.

 This scholarship is made possible by our Core Partners Istih and with the generous support of AIU.

 Istih cover all of the scholars travel costs and AIU provide free attendance at their 5 day Advanced Emergency Medicine Ultrasound (POCUS) course.

 This generosity reflects these organisations commitment to taking POCUS training to those who desperately need it.

 The primary goals of this initiative is to set up ‘Train the trainer’ models of ultrasound education and quality improvements in developing countries.

-Participating doctors take part in:
+Participating doctors also:

-They have a commitment to:
+Scholars have a commitment to: